Arty Party Annual Report 2012-2013

-The Arty Party Board presents its directors’ report and financial statements for the year ended 31st March 2012
+The Board presents its directors’ report and audited financial statements for the year ended 31st March 2013

 Charity Name: Arty Party Limited

 Main Office Address: Park Lane Centre.
 Park Lane, Woodside, Telford, Shropshire TF7 5QZ.

 Registered Company Address: Sandwell Accountancy Services, 30 Upper High Street, Town Centre, Cradley Heath B64 5HY

 Ms J Dean-Richards – Chair of Trustees and Director

 Mr O’Neill did not seek re-appointment at AGM.

 Duly elected/re-elected as Trustees at AGM 2013

 Mr P Tudor